kul-group/kulgroup-handbook/_docs/5. Steps to a PhD/title_page5.md

 has_toc: true
 ---

-# Details about the prelims and Qualifying exams and how to prepare for them.
+# Details about the prelims and Qualifying exams and how to prepare for them